 Those are important questions to ask if you want to lower your cell phone bill.

 Once you determine the level of service you actually need, you’ll be able to make “apples to apples” comparisons as you move forward.

-How to Reduce Verizon Cell Phone Bills
+How To Lower Cell Phone Bills with Verizon

 On the prepaid homepage, Verizon advertises four lines for $100 when all lines are on the $40 3GB plan.
 There are some restrictions, but you might investigate this option to save money.

 You can also research one of the Mobile Virtual Network Operators (MVNOs) that use the Verizon network.

 An MVNO is a company that uses and sells access on major mobile networks like Verizon.
 These may be more expensive than other MVNO options however, because they access Verizon’s network – the largest and highest ranking wireless network in the United States.

 For example, Straight Talk offers a single line plan with unlimited talk, text, and 2 GB of high speed data for $35/month.
 If you need more data, a 10 GB plan runs $45 and unlimited data (with restrictions) costs $55 per month.
 They also offer several other options for you to consider.